 What we are doing

-We have created a survey alongside our partners Kanlungan Filipino Consortium, Migrants At Work and The 3 Million to gather the views and experiences of frontline BAME and migrant workers as the lockdown measures are eased to demonstrate any potential or existing risks, and the impact of working in a crisis on their economic, mental and physical wellbeing.
+We created a survey alongside our partners Kanlungan Filipino Consortium, Migrants At Work and The 3 Million to gather the views and experiences of frontline BAME and migrant workers as the lockdown measures are eased to demonstrate any potential or existing risks, and the impact of working in a crisis on their economic, mental and physical wellbeing.